as-pect/as-pect/readme.md

 ## Reporters

 Reporters are the way tests get reported.
-The test suite will never log out test results, only to reporters.
+When running the CLI, the `DefaultReporter` is used and all the values will be logged to the console.
+The test suite itself does not log out test results.
 If you want to use a custom reporter, you can create your own by extending the abstract reporter class.

 ```ts
 export abstract class Reporter {